 Martin Chemnitz, the other great protagonist of the truth was born in the Province of Mecklenburg in 1522.
 He studied in Wittenberg and was thrilled to hear the great teacher and preacher Martin Luther both at his lectures at the University and in the City Church.
 In 1546, he came to Wittenberg as professor and began to lecture on Melanchthon's Loci Communes before large audiences of students and also professors.
 Even Melanchthon, the author of the Loci, came to hear his lectures.
 In 1554, he became pastor and superintendent in Braunschweig.
-He died in 1586, several years after the publishing of the Book of Concord.
-He was a prince among the Lutheran theologians and next to Luther the greatest theologian of the Lutheran Church.
-His monumental work was his Examination of the Councils of Trent, convened by Pope Paul III 1545-1563.
-He directed his Examination in the main against Bellarmin, a Jesuit theologian, who presented and defended the Roman Catholic doctrines at the Council of Trent.
-Recently the Chemnitz' examen has been translated into the English idiom by Dr. John Preuss, the president of the Missouri Synod.
-Chemnitz also wrote a Harmony of the Four Gospels.
+He died in 1586, several years after the publishing of the Bock of Concord.
+He was a prince among the Lutheran theologians and next to Luther the greatest theologian of the Latheran Church.
+His monumental work was his Examination of the Councils of Trent, convened by Pope Paul III 1545-4563.
+He directed his Fxamination in the main against Bellarmin, a Jesuit theologian, who presented and defended the Roman Catholic doctrines at the Council of Trent.
+Recently the Chemnitz' Examen has been translated into the Case the English idiom by Dr. John Preuss, the president of the Missouri Synod.
+Chemnita also wrote a Harmony of the Four Gospela.
 Illness prevented him from completing it.
-It was completed by John Gerhard, who also attacked the Jesuitic teaching of Bellarmin.
-Our Lutheran Church to Andreae and Chemnitz.
+It was completed by John Gerbard, who also attacked the Jesuitic teaching of Bellarmin.
+Our Lutheran Church owes its Formula of Concord, in the main, as well as the unification of the sorely torn asunder Lutheran Church to Andreae and Chemnitz.
 Chemnitz revised the doctrines as recorded by Andreae.
 He is distinguished for his clarity of expression and scriptural correctness.

 Besides the main luminaries and authors of the Formula of Concord Andreae and Chemnitz, we shall have to mention other contestants either for or against the truth such as Flacius and Amsdorf on the one side and Major and Osiander on the other side.
 As we meet them in the doctrinal controversies, we shall add the necessary biographical notes.
-Foremost among them was Flacius, also known as Illyricus from the land of Illyrium, the land in which he was born in 1520.
+Foremost among them was Flaciuts, also known as Illyricus from the land of Illyrium, the land in which he was born in 1520.
 He wanted to study theology.
 His attention was called to Luther at Wittenberg, as the one who had restored the pure Gospel.
 He studied at Wittenberg and found peace in the knowledge of justification by faith alone and then dedicated his whole life to the defense of this cardinal doctrine.
 He begged Melanchthon on bended knee not to give in to the Leipzig Interim.
 Melanchthon refused and saw in Flacius only one who was stirring up hatred against him.
 Flacius now began to attack him in his writings.
 Forced to leave Wittenberg, he went to Magdeburg, from where he continued the defense of the truth against the many adversaries.